py-pa/django-minio-storage/README.md

 This library is still a work in progress and not suitable for production use yet.
 Contributions and ideas are welcome (I mean it).

-Python 2 support is coming but spotty (problems with utf-8 filenames, see #6) at the moment.

 See the issues to see what needs to be done for a 1.0 release to happen.